-Auto backup allows to save your work automatically in regular intervals, which can prevent loss of your work in unexpected scenarios.
+Auto backup allows saving your work automatically at regular intervals, which can prevent loss of your work in unexpected scenarios.

-You can export your diagrams to a chosen image format automatically on each save of project.
+You can export your diagrams to a chosen image format automatically on each saving of a project.

 Almost all list boxes in application support searching in their items.

 'Start with...' bar for fast start

 Start page contains a special box 'Start with...' from which you can easily create a new project with a chosen initial diagram or open an existing project you edited recently.

 The most used diagrams are displayed on the top of the diagram menu and they are also easily accessible from the toolbar in Project sidebar.
 So you don't need to search in many diagrams and your favorites are within sight.